mkarppa/deann-experiments/README.md

 - Python3
 - Docker
+- pydocker

 The framework is to supposed to be run through Docker.
 After cloning the repository, build the container as follows:

 ```
-$ docker build . -t deann-experiments
+$ pip install pydocker
+$ python install.py
 ```

-The container will setup all required libraries necessary to run the experiments.
+The containers will setup all required libraries necessary to run the experiments.

 After building the container, mount the repository and connect to the container as follows: